 Lyre – like a harp.
 A sort of horn shape with a cross piece across the top.
 The strings are stretched from the top to the bottom.
 This is the instrument which Emperor Nero supposedly played whilst watching the great fire of Rome.

 Cithara – Perhaps the most noble of instruments, worthy of being learned by the upper class.
 It was a heavier and more complex type of Lyre with 7-9 strings, and a soundbox and capable of fine tuning.
 It was a very important instrument in ancient roman culture for both solemn and less formal occasions.
 Ancestor of the guitar (note the name’s similarity).

 There were a broad variety of rattles, bells and tambourines used, particularly in religious rituals.
 An interesting example which is still seen today is the “sistrum” which came from Egypt and was used as part of rituals to the goddess Isis.

 Tambourine – well known even today

 Military inscriptions and sculptural reliefs suggest that within the instruments there was an order of importance: tuba players were considered the elders and most important followed by the horn players.

-Variety of wind instruments was more apparent with the increased attendance to stage plays in Roman theatres, be they Latin version of Greek plays or simple (vulgar) saturae or pantomimes.
+Variety of wind instruments was more apparent with the increased attendance to stage plays in Roman theaters, be they Latin version of Greek plays or simple (vulgar) saturae or pantomimes.
 These were often started with a procession into the theatre arena, preceded by trumpet players.
 A horn would signal the start of the play.
 An orchestra would play music at the sides.
-The use of trumpets and horns was also commonplace at other public shows held at the amphitheatre such as gladiatorial shows or animal hunts.
+The use of trumpets and horns was also commonplace at other public shows held at the amphitheater such as gladiatorial shows or animal hunts.
 The greatest exhibitions could have hundreds of musicians playing in unison.